lukehaas/Scrollify/README.md

 A boolean to define whether scroll bars are visible or not.

 `standardScrollElements`
-A string of selectors for elements that require standard scrolling behaviour.
+A CSS selector for elements within sections that require standard scrolling behaviour.
 For example `standardScrollElements: ".map, .frame"`.

 `setHeights`
 A boolean to define whether Scollify assigns a height to the sections.
 True by default.